The Queen of Time, Selfridges

 Bayes at first planned to create his 11-foot-tall queen in terracotta but he eventually chose to use bronze, decorated with gilding, blue faience and Doulton stoneware.

 An extraordinary number of people have read the article above.
 In the first three months of 2016 this page received more hits than any other on Hidden London – and all because the Queen of Time featured in the opening episode of season 4 of the television drama series Mr Selfridge.
 There was a massive leap in traffic when the show first aired on ITV in early January, and another spike (about half the size of the first) when it premiered on PBS in America in late March.

 [Warning: spoiler follows]

 Although the statue is of course real, almost all the televisual circumstances of its creation seem to have been fabricated for dramatic effect.
-To the best of Hidden London’s knowledge, the Queen of Time was not intended as a tribute to womanhood, no reactionary press baron objected, and Harry Selfridge certainly didn’t meet with any kind of misfortune at the unveiling ceremony (which, as the article states, took place in 1931, not 1928, the year in which the episode was set).
+To the best of Hidden London’s knowledge, the Queen of Time was not intended as a tribute to womanhood, no reactionary press baron objected (unlike those who objected vehemently to Eros), and Harry Selfridge certainly didn’t meet with any kind of misfortune at the unveiling ceremony (which, as the article states, took place in 1931, not 1928, the year in which the episode was set).